aleshaleksey/fansys23/08-spell-list.md

 **Description**: Change the target entity's size by up two categories up or down.
 When the spell ends the target's size returns to what it used to be.
 The same applies for objects.

-**Upcast:** For every MP dice added the duration increases by an hour, or the size change increases by a category
+**Upcast:** For every MP dice above 3 added the duration increases by an hour, or the size change increases by a category

 **Global**: The spell acts over an area with a radius of 100ft for a week.
 All entities that enter the area that do not succeed a Wis save are affected by the size change.
 For every 4 extra MP dice, the radius increases by 4 or the size category change increases by 1.